bklevence/jcorp-nomad/README.md

 ## Quick Start

-1. Flash the ESP32-S3 with the firmware in the `/firmware/` directory.
+1. Flash the ESP32-S3 with the firmware in the `/firmware/` and utilize `/libraries/` directories using Arduino IDE.
+....* Placeholder for proper Arduino settings for this board variant.
-2. Format your SD card as **FAT32** and copy the web files from `/SD_Card_Template/`.
+2. Format your SD card as **FAT32**, Allocation size: 32K, name it whatever, and copy the files from `/SD_Card_Template/`.
-3. Place your media files into the appropriate folders (see structure below).
+3. Place your media files into the appropriate folders, [see structure below](#WIP-Status).
-4. Run `media.py` to generate `media.json` automatically.
-5. Insert the SD card and power the device.
+4. Insert the SD card and power the device.
-6. Connect to the Wi-Fi network named `NomadServer`.
+5. Connect to the Wi-Fi network named `NomadServer`.
-7. Your browser will be redirected to the offline media interface.
+6. Your browser will be redirected to the offline media interface.
+....* you may need to generate the media.json once you're in.

-## Troubleshooting
+## Repo Structure

-Common issues and their solutions are detailed in the Troubleshooting section on instructibles.

-Topics covered include:

-- SD card read errors
-- Captive portal issues on some phones
-- Video playback and seeking bugs
-- UI glitches or screen failure
+> [!NOTE]
+> 0I need to clean this up a little, but linking things for now.

+- [/firmware](/firmware) – Literally just Arduino (see .ino file) firmware for ESP32-S3, I will probably spin this into the ardiuno folder as a sketch at some point, for now it's nice to have so I can see deltas between repos.
+    - [/firmware/JcorpNomadProject/JcorpNomadProject.ino](/firmware/JcorpNomadProject/JcorpNomadProject.ino) - Wi-Fi name and password can be changed here
+- [/SD_Card_Template](/SD_Card_Template/) – Web UI, HTML files, and [/SD_Card_Template/media.json](/SD_Card_Template/media.json).
+    - [/SD_Card_Template/menu.html](/SD_Card_Template/menu.html) - Branding (logo, favicon) can be replaced in here.
+Sections (Movies, Music, etc.) can be removed from here.
+- [/Arduino/libraries/](/Arduino/libraries/) – arduino libraries I needed to get this off the ground.
+This was a zip as a release on main branch.

 ## File Compatibility & Streaming